python-intelhex/intelhex/Readme.txt

 License
 -------
-The code distributed under BSD license.
-See LICENSE.txt in sources archive.
+The code is distributed under BSD license.
+See LICENSE.txt in the sources archive.

 In short: you can use IntelHex library in your project without any restrictions.

-If you're using IntelHex library in your open-source project, or your company created freely available set of tools, utilities or sdk based on IntelHex library - please, send me email and tell something about your project.
+If you're using IntelHex library in your open-source project, or your company created freely available set of tools, utilities or sdk based on IntelHex library, please send me an email and tell something about your project.
-I'd like to add name of your project/company to page "Who Uses IntelHex".
+I'd like to add the name of your project/company to page "Who Uses IntelHex".

 Python 3 compatibility
 ----------------------